 Fundamentals of Nursing is an introduction to the role of the nurse in meeting the needs common to all patients through knowledge, skill, and attitudes essential for the practice of nursing.
 The course will cover theory, as well as, physical, biological, and behavioral sciences.

-Co-requisite: NUR 152.
-Prerequisites: Enrollment in the Nursing Program and Reading Proficiency.
+Prerequisites: Enrollment in the Nursing Program and Reading Proficiency Corequisites: NUR 152